Leave without pay information package

 Payment options for pensionable leave without pay contributions

 Generally, you are not required to pay your LWOP pension contributions and SDB contributions prior to, or during your period of leave.
 However, payments will be required upon your return to work.
-At that time, you will receive a letter from the Pension Centre outlining the amount owing and the deadline by which contributions have to be paid.
+At that time, you will receive a letter from the Government of Canada Pension Centre outlining the amount owing and the deadline by which contributions have to be paid.
 The following payment options are available to you:

 Lump sum payment: (within 30 days of return to work)